20tyamato/polyglot-bot/docs/README.md

    - Create a new application
    - Go to the "Bot" tab and create a bot
    - Enable "MESSAGE CONTENT INTENT"
-   - Copy the bot token and add it to your `.env` file
+   - Copy the bot token and add it to your `.env` file using `.env.example` as a template

 5. Invite the bot to your server
    - Go to "OAuth2" > "URL Generator"